 When beginning to build an ecommerce site, you will be faced with many choices regarding the design and the functionality of your site.
 Taking the leap into the online shopping world is a big decision, and careful planning and strategy is the only sure way to set yourself up for success.

-When you think about how much time and money is spent planning and outfitting physical retail stores you can begin to understand how important it is to fully think through the appearance and flow of your eCommerce shop.
+When you think about how much time and money is spent planning and outfitting physical retail stores, you can begin to understand how important it is to thoroughly think through the appearance and flow of your ecommerce shop.